kalenpeterson-fs/puppet-windows_firewall/README.md

 ## Troubleshooting
 * Try running puppet in debug mode (`--debug`)
-* To reset firewall to default rules: `netsh advfirewall reset` **You need this if your getting `no rules match` errors**
+* To reset firewall to default rules: `netsh advfirewall reset` **You need this if your getting `no rules match` errors or errors from global settings**
-* Print all firewall rules `netsh advfirewall firewall show rule all verbose`
+* Print all firewall rules using netsh `netsh advfirewall firewall show rule all verbose`
+* Print all firewall rules as read by Puppet `powershell -file lib\ps\windows_firewall\ps-bridge.ps1 show`
 * Print firewall global settings `netsh advfirewall show global`
 * Print firewall profile settings `netsh advfirewall show allprofiles`
 * Use the "Windows Firewall with advanced security" program if you would like a GUI to view/edit firewall status